top of page

 SIGNIFICANT POTENTIAL SUPPLY

-Ocean waves represent our planet's last untapped large-scale renewable energy resource.
+Ocean waves represent our planet's last untapped large-scale energy resource.
 Over 70 % of the earth's surface is covered with water.
 The energy contained within waves has the potential to produce up to 80,000 TWh of electricity per year - sufficient to meet our global energy demand five times over.

 GREATER PREDICTABILITY